 Common practice is to tell patients on SSRIs and other prescription drugs that they must stop taking their psychiatric medications before they can safely take psilocybin, but neither anecdotal evidence nor the scientific literature support this.

-Join Psychedelic Support May 13th, 2022 at Noon PT for an important discussion with integrative mental health professional and psychedelic facilitator, Dr. Erica Zelfand.
-Join us as we explore the the interplay between antidepressant medication and psilocybin.
+Watch a presentation with integrative mental health professional and psychedelic facilitator, Dr. Erica Zelfand.
+She details the interplay between antidepressant medication and psilocybin.

 Casting a net in the fast-paced landscape of psychedelics calls for clinicians to better understand the ways in which systematic business planning can create sustainable clinics and centers for decades to come.

-Join Psychedelic Support March 11th, 2022 at Noon PT for an important discussion with physician and psychedelic industry expert Dr. Rae St. Arnault.
+Join for a discussion with physician and psychedelic industry expert Dr. Rae St. Arnault.
 We’ll explore areas of strategy and expertise needed for clinicians to build strong community-based psychedelic and ketamine clinics.

-Balancing treatment protocols, equitable access, and regulatory compliance is a primary focus for the MAPS Public Benefit Corporation (MAPS PBC) as they look towards prescription status of MDMA in 2023.
+Balancing treatment protocols, equitable access, and regulatory compliance is a primary focus for the MAPS PBC as they look towards prescription status of MDMA in 2023.

-Join Psychedelic Support January 21st, 2022 at Noon PT for an important discussion with bioethicist and Joseph Holcomb Adams, MA.
+Join Psychedelic Support for an important discussion with bioethicist and Joseph Holcomb Adams, MA.
 We’ll explore how the four principles of clinical ethics (beneficence, non-maleficence, respect for autonomy, and justice) place specific ethical obligations on healthcare professionals who practice psychedelic-assisted psychotherapy.

 2021 Series Schedule